zmack/puppet-cloudera/README.md

 Optional Actions (non-parcel):

-* Installs the Cloudera software repositories for CDH, Impala, and Search.
+* Installs the Cloudera software repository for CDH.
-* Installs most components of CDH 5.
+* Installs most components of CDH 5 including HBase, Impala, Search, and Spark.
-* Installs Impala 1.
-* Installs Search 1.
 * Optionally installs GPL Extras (LZO) 5.

 Software Support:

 * Cloudera Manager    - tested with 4.1.2, 4.8.0, and 5.0.0beta2
-* CDH                 - tested with 4.1.2 and 4.5.0, 5.0.0
+* CDH                 - tested with 4.1.2 and 4.5.0, 5.0.0beta2
 * Cloudera Impala     - tested with 1.0 and 1.2.3
 * Cloudera Search     - tested with 1.1.0
 * Cloudera GPL Extras - tested with 4.3.0 and 5.0.0